-The Chair and the thirteen members of our board set the strategic direction of the Care Inspectorate, taking into account legislation and policy guidance set by the Scottish Government.
+The Chair and the members of our Board set the strategic direction of the Care Inspectorate, taking into account legislation and policy guidance set by the Scottish Government.
 Each member of the Board brings a wealth of experience and wide-ranging skills, along with a passionate interest in social care.
 Read our Board members biographies below.

-Read the Board’s Code of Conduct and the register of members interests 2023.
+Read the Board’s Code of Conduct and the register of members interests 2025.

 Biographies